kreynoldsf5/TechSummit2017iWFLab/Modules/module4.md

 [BIG-IP Cluster](https://devcentral.f5.com/wiki/DevOps.HowToSamples-create-bigip-cluster.ashx)

 These packages can be installed on a BIG-IP device or an iWF device.
 We'll use our iWF device for this Lab.
 Due to limitations in the UDF we can't walk through the BIG-IP Clustering extension.
-These extensions use the '/iapps/block' interface which, although functionally similiar, is a more feature filled pattern than the 'tasks' pattern we've seen in our previous examples.
+These extensions use the 'block' interface which, although functionally similiar, is a more feature filled pattern than the 'tasks' pattern we've seen in our previous examples.

 Our target device for this exercise will be the BIGIP-2 device in our environment.